 Rudy’s Pizza has gone from pop-up to permanent, bringing a bit of Little Italy back to Ancoats in Manchester.

 Ah, Ancoats.
 Remember when it was all converted mills and upstart new-builds, but you couldn’t get even a pint of milk?
-Well, the area’s now being dubbed the Northern Northern Quarter, with increasing numbers of apartment blocks in the pipeline, new endeavours (including a Campanio Bakery, Café Cotton, Ancoats Coffee Company and Hope Mill Theatre) popping up all over the place, and even rumours of a pedestrian bridge over the blasted six-lane highway that is the Great Ancoats Road.
-On the ground, there’s a “village shop”-styled Premier in Cutting Room Square, with not just milk (!) but bread and eggs and veg and pasta and takeaway coffee and ice cream… The latter of which is very apt in what used to be known as Little Italy, where ice cream was once made and served to loom workers from hand-pulled or horse-drawn carts.
+Well, the area’s now being dubbed the Northern Northern Quarter, with increasing numbers of apartment blocks in the pipeline, new endeavours (including a Campanio Bakery, Café Cotton, Ancoats Coffee Company and Hope Mill Theatre) popping up all over the place, and even rumours of a pedestrian bridge over the blasted six-lane highway that is the Great Ancoats Street.
+On the ground, there’s a village styled shop in Cutting Room Square, with not just milk (!) but bread and eggs and veg and pasta and takeaway coffee and ice cream… The latter of which is very apt in what used to be known as Little Italy, where ice cream was once made and served to loom workers from hand-pulled or horse-drawn carts.

 Apt also, then, that a pizzeria should take over another unit on Cutting Room Square (previously empty save for street food pop-up Guerilla Eats) – especially one proclaiming to be run by “Neapolitan pizza makers and enthusiasts following the cultural traditions of Naples.”
 So far, Rudy’s Pizza sounds buonissimo, right?
 But what does this tradition actually translate to?
 Ruddy (sorry) tasty pizza, that’s what.

 Takeout pizza and lunchtime panuzzo “warm pizza dough butties” are also available if you’re in a rush